Reversible Graph Neural Network-based Reaction Distribution Learning for Multiple Appropriate Facial Reactions Generation: Experiments

 \section{Experiments}

-This section first provides the details of experimental settings in Sec. \ref{subsec:experimental setting}, then, Sec. \ref{subsec:comparison to baselines} compares our approach with previous facial reaction generation solutions.
-Finally, we conduct a series of ablation studies to investigate the contributions of different modules.
+This section first provides the details of experimental settings in Sec. \ref{subsec:experimental setting}.
+Then, Sec. \ref{subsec:comparison to baselines} comprehensively compares our approach with previous facial reaction generation solutions.
+Finally, we conduct a series of ablation studies and parameter sensitivity analysis to investigate the contributions of different modules (Sec. \ref{subsec: ablation}), as well as the robustness (Sec. \ref{subsec: sensativity}) of the proposed approach.